 Welcome back to Deep Roots At Home for the Running Errands portion of the ‘Portrait Of Feminine Dressing’ series.
 If you are here for the first time, you can get caught up with Part 1 , Part 2, & Part 3.

 When I go to the store in a skirt, I may get looks.
-It is obvious that wearing feminine, modest clothes is not the norm.
-I will also say that I have had more doors held open for me, and am given more respect than if I was wearing jeans and a t-shirt.
+Wearing something feminine to the store may not the norm anymore, but I’ve had more doors held open for me and am given more respect than if I was wearing jeans and a tee.
+(PS, I do wear jeans, too).

 There is so much to enjoy outdoors, but you don’t have to look frumpy or random to fully enjoy and be comfortable swimming, biking or trekking wild coastal waters, woodlands, pastures, or country roads.